CIRCSE/IT-TB/README.md

-# IT-TB
+# Index Thomisticus Treebank
-Index Thomisticus Treebank
+The Index Thomisticus Treebank contains Latin texts of Thomas Aquinas (Medieval Latin) enhanced with complex and interlinked morphological, syntactic and semantic/pragmatic annotation.

 The IT-TB_PML_analytical-tectogrammatical resource is also available in the ILC4CLARIN repository of CLARIN-IT: [http://hdl.handle.net/20.500.11752/OPEN-530](http://hdl.handle.net/20.500.11752/OPEN-530).